-- (v) Recharge and recovery treatment procedures. - (vi) System operation. - (vii) Potential impairment of existing water rights. - (viii) Environmental impacts. - (ix) Pilot demonstration project performance. - (v) On-site sewage treatment.
-If the generator is or will be operating an on-site sewage treatment system, the generator may reference an approved engineering report, but the reclaimed water engineering report must also include the on-site sewage treatment system predesign report, site and environmental review, and engineering report as required under chapter 246-272B WAC, Parts 3 and 4. - (w) Conveyance in waters of state.
-For projects proposing conveyance in waters of the state, the engineering report must include the technical basis for the proposal.
+(v) Recharge and recovery treatment procedures.

+(vi) System operation.

+(vii) Potential impairment of existing water rights.

+(viii) Environmental impacts.

+(ix) Pilot demonstration project performance.

+(w) On-site sewage treatment.
+If the generator is or will be operating an on-site sewage treatment system, the generator may reference an approved engineering report, but the reclaimed water engineering report must also include the on-site sewage treatment system predesign report, site and environmental review, and engineering report as required under chapter 246-272B WAC, Parts 3 and 4.

+(x) Conveyance in waters of state.
+For projects proposing conveyance in waters of the state, ecology must approve the conveyance report portion of the engineering report.

-- WAC 173-219-220 Plans and specifications.
+WAC 173-219-220 Plans and specifications.
 (1) Approved construction plans and specifications.
 Construction plans and specifications must be submitted to the lead agency for review and approval prior to construction of the facility.
-The generator must submit: - (a) Two complete sets of paper plans and specifications, and one complete set in an electronic format for approval as allowed by the lead agency.
-The lead agency may waive the requirement for paper submittals. - (b) Construction plan and specifications meeting lead agency guidance and standards.
+The generator must submit:

+(a) Two complete sets of paper plans and specifications, and one complete set in an electronic format for approval as allowed by the lead agency.
+The lead agency may waive the requirement for paper submittals.

+(b) Construction plan and specifications meeting lead agency guidance and standards.